-Employees are humans, and have lives outside of the workplace.
+Employees are humans and have lives outside of the workplace.
 The lives outside work should always take precedence over the latter.
-The college student you recently hired may have a final year to complete in order to graduate.
+The college student you recently hired may have a final year to complete to graduate.

 The single mother may not always have a babysitter lined up.
 As a leader, you must be respectful and understanding when life happens to your employees.
 Refreshed and happy employees will ultimately be more productive for your company and its profit margins.

 Office furniture, décor, surrounding noise, and temperature can all affect the productivity levels of your workplace.
 Unorganized, dirty offices make it difficult for individuals to stay motivated.
 Bored or sick workers can never be productive, therefore, make sure the work environment is comfortable.
 Try creating a stylish décor with practical furniture in opposition with dull, boring surroundings.